Make Sassy Bookmarks with Vintage Sewing Patterns

 If you have an antique/vintage booth in a shop that allows some handcrafted items, you may want to try these.
 I think buyers are often looking for unique, lower-priced items that make them feel good.

-The mini skirt is so fun!
+The mini dress is so fun!

 Sometimes you can make two or three bookmarks out of just one pattern π